rgwood/nfzf/README.md

 Remaining known work:

 - Decide exactly how we're gonna expose fzf's multiple algorithms to consumers.
-Follow fzf closely or do something more idiomatic to .NET?
+Follow fzf closely or do something more idiomatic to .NET (interfaces maybe)?
-- Port fzf's v2 algorithm
+- Understand fzf's Unicode handling and normalization better, then port it.
+This may involve [Rune](https://docs.microsoft.com/en-us/dotnet/api/system.text.rune?view=net-5.0#rune-in-net-vs-other-languages) which is not present in older .NET versions
+- Figure out exactly which TFMs to support.
+Probably multitarget .NET Standard 2.0 (for reach) and .NET 6 (for nullable reference types and maybe Rune)
 - Publish to NuGet
 - Write benchmarks
 - Port remaining fzf tests
-- Understand fzf's Unicode handling and normalization better, then port it
+- Port fzf's v2 algorithm
+- Port fzf's other specialty algorithms (PrefixMatch, SuffixMatch, ExactMatchNaive, EqualMatch) if they look useful